Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 # Strategy

-The site objectives for this website are twofold:
+The two main site objectives for this website are as follows:

-To create an experience that gives the user a clear understanding of Milly’s creative stylings through the use of colour, images, and written content.
+* To create an experience that gives the user a clear understanding of Milly’s creative stylings through the use of colour, images, and written content.

-To showcase a creative curriculum vitae of Milly’s work for potential clients or producers who may be interested in working with her.
+* To showcase a creative curriculum vitae of Milly’s work for potential clients or producers who may be interested in working with her.

 The user needs are outlined below in the User Stories.